chad3814/node-hashtable/README.md

     npm install hashtable

 "But Isaac, javascript already has hash tables!
-They're called objects, dumdum"
+They're called objects, dummy"
 ---

 V8 is great, but was never really meant for driving large software systems.
 Try adding a few million non-integer keys (V8 does some magic when all the keys are integers) to an object and you'll start to see things bog down.
 This module is *not* intended to be a general replacement for javascript objects (that would be silly).
 Instead, it is meant to be used when you need maps large than V8's virtual machine can handle.